freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/convert-celsius-to-fahrenheit.md

 ---

 ## Description

 <section id='description'>

-The algorithm to convert from Celsius to Fahrenheit is the temperature in Celsius times <code>9/5</code>, plus <code>32</code>.
+The algorithm to convert from Celsius to Fahrenheit is the temperature in Celsius times `9/5`, plus `32`.

-You are given a variable <code>celsius</code> representing a temperature in Celsius.
-Use the variable <code>fahrenheit</code> already defined and assign it the Fahrenheit temperature equivalent to the given Celsius temperature.
+You are given a variable `celsius` representing a temperature in Celsius.
+Use the variable `fahrenheit` already defined and assign it the Fahrenheit temperature equivalent to the given Celsius temperature.
 Use the algorithm mentioned above to help convert the Celsius temperature to Fahrenheit.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml